trottadavide/trottadavide.github.io/content/publication/Pubb_10/index.md

 ---
-title: "A Presheaf Semanticsfor Quantified Temporal Logics "
+title: "A Presheaf Semantics for Quantified Temporal Logics"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here